sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ________________________________________________________________
 ```

-Your custom function must return one or a couple of `torch.Tensor`.
+Your function will be called by `add_to_graph` during tracing
-Your function will be called by `add_to_graph` and it will be registered in the graph.
+and it will be registered in the graph.
-This operation produces `SymbolicData` which you can use to define more operations
+This operation produces Symbolic Data which you can use to define more operations
-or to create a `SymbolicModel`.
+or to create a Symbolic Model.

 This model will be correctly executed during the runtime!
 Use it as always: